tamucc-gcl/iDIP.phylo/README.md

 equivalents;
 * **D-beta.2** = 1.127 implies that there are 1.13 region equivalents.
 Thus, 4.679 x
 1.127 = 5.272 (=D_gamma).
-* **D_alpha.1** = 3.540 is interpreted as that each population within a region contains 3.540 allele equivalents;
+* **D_alpha.1** = 3.540 is interpreted as that each sample within a region contains 3.540 allele equivalents;
-* **D_beta.1** =1.322 is interpreted as that there are 1.32 population equivalents per
+* **D_beta.1** =1.322 is interpreted as that there are 1.32 sample equivalents per
 region.
 Here 1.322 x 3.540 = 4.679 species per region (= D_alpha.2).
 * **Proportion.2** = 0.30 means that the proportion of total beta information found at the regional level is 30%.
-* **Proportion.1** = 0.70 means that the proportion of total beta information found at the population level is 70%.
+* **Proportion.1** = 0.70 means that the proportion of total beta information found at the sample level is 70%.
 * **Differentiation.2** =0.204 implies that the mean differentiation/dissimilarity among
 regions is 0.204.
 This can be interpreted as the following effective sense: the mean proportion of non-shared alleles in a region is around 20.4%.
-* **Differentiation.1** =0.310 implies that the mean differentiation/dissimilarity among populations within a region is 031, i.e., the mean proportion of non-shared alleles in a population is around 31.0%.
+* **Differentiation.1** = 0.310 implies that the mean differentiation/dissimilarity among samples within a region is 0.31, i.e., the mean proportion of non-shared alleles in a sample is around 31.0%.

 ## Example with `iDIP.phylo()`